-If you’re a fan of homemade stovetop popcorn, then you’ll follow my lead.
-Move past the usual salt and butter.
+If you’re a fan of homemade stovetop popcorn, then take my advice and move past the usual salt and butter combo.
 It’s time to go gourmet and this is a great place to start.
-Coarse-ground grape mustard is the surprise ingredient that adds mild sweetness and tiny bursts of aromatics.
+Coarse-ground grape mustard is the surprise ingredient that adds mild sweetness and tiny bursts of aromatics to your movie-night snack.
 Your choice of herbs will either lift the flavor to fresh heights, or take it to a more savory direction.
 Either way you’ll end with an empty bowl.

 3 tablespoons coconut or canola oil